robinsloan/spring-83/demo-client/README.md

 You can press `Esc` to quickly toggle the Springfile editor.

+You can compose your board in Markdown!
+Easy!

-This is a non-realtime system!
+This is a non-realtime system.
 The demo client insists on luxurious pauses and timeouts.
 Don't expect to see boards percolating while you watch.

 ## Status